 Shrove Tuesday isn’t just about gorging on pancakes, it also a day when people around the world engage in all kinds of weird and wonderful customs.

 In many villages in England, there are Pancake Races where people race each other while holding frying pans full of pancakes while in one village in Derby, there is an annual Shrovetide football match which is played through the town, along a three-mile course and features teams of dozens of players on each side.

-In Denmark, an ancient tradition of hitting the cat out the barrel has been modified for modern day.
-The tradition started when people would hit a wooden barrel with sticks to drive out the cat, which symbolised evil spirits.
-Nowadays, children dress up and hit a cardboard box which contains sweets instead of a cat.
+In Denmark, an ancient tradition of hitting the cat out the barrel has been modified for modern-day.
+The tradition started when people would hit a wooden barrel with sticks to drive out the cat, which symbolized evil spirits.
+Nowadays, children dress up and hit a cardboard box that contains sweets instead of a cat.